GibsonAI/mcp/README.md

 In the modal, click `Add custom server`

-Update the configuration to add the gibson server:
+Update the configuration to include the following:

 ```json
 {